Top 30 for education worldwide*

 Step out of the lecture room and into real classes.
 Through Deakin, you'll get classroom experience with our participating schools from your first year of study onwards.
 You can even take your teaching studies around the world.
 Learning is a journey after all.

 Our Global Education Program gives you an international perspective on teaching.
-Learn about different cultures by studying in Chile, Nepal or Switzerland.
+Learn about different cultures by studying in Chile, Nepal, Switzerland or Vanuatu.
 Our commitment to indigenous education means we also run a program in Australia's Northern Territory.

 Education sector links

 Our courses are developed in consultation with principals, teachers and the Victorian Institute of Teaching, which means you learn exactly what employers in the field are looking for in new teachers.

 Explore the postgraduate teaching courses available at Deakin, and how we can help you take your career to the next level.

 Through my work placement experience, I was able to come to the conclusion that primary school teaching was the right career for me.

 Education (primary) student

 Deakin's ranked in the top 30 universities in the world for its education courses, based on the 2018 QS World University Rankings, which are informed by academic and employer reputation, as well as research impact.